agiac/rivo/README.md

 - `Flatten`: returns a pipeline which flattens the input stream of slices;
 - `Pipe`, `Pipe2`, `Pipe3`, `Pipe4`, `Pipe5`: return a pipeline which composes the provided pipelines together;
 - `Connect`: returns a sync which applies the given syncs to the input stream concurrently;
-- `Segregate`: returns a function that returns two pipelines, where the first pipeline emits items that pass the predicate, and the second pipeline emits items that do not pass the predicate.

 Besides these, the directories of the library contain more specialized pipelines factories.